-We do not own any factories, instead we are working with approx. 150 suppliers who are using about 260 factories in the making of our products.
+We do not own any factories, instead we are working with approximately 140 suppliers who are using about 240 factories in the making of our products.
 With this we are involved in creating jobs for more than 165,000 workers primarily in Asia, and specifically in China, India, Bangladesh and Pakistan.

-All of our suppliers has to sign Lindex code of conduct, where the basic working condition requirements are defined and forms the basis for how work in the supply chain is managed, implemented and supported.
+All of our suppliers have to sign Lindex code of conduct, where the basic working condition requirements are defined (see below), and this is the foundation for how work in the supply chain is managed, implemented and supported.

 At our production offices, we have inspectors employed by Lindex whose task is to train and support our suppliers and factory owners in the important improvement work that comprises both the code of conduct and environmental requirements, as well as to perform both announced and unannounced inspections.

 Factory inspections elements:

 - Visual inspection of the factory premises

 - Interview with the employees

 - Concluding meeting with factory management and creation, if applicable, of an action plan